mpbarlow/laravel-vue-component-helper/README.md

 All you need to remember is to make sure that Vue is loaded before you try to mount, and that it isn’t already instantiated by another script.

 Like `@vue_component`, `@vue_mount` can also take a component name if you wish to use a named component rather than the default.
-However, it also accepts two other arguments: the selector of the element to mount to (a.k.a `$el`), and the variable to assign the root Vue instance too.
+However, it also accepts two other arguments: the selector of the element to mount to (a.k.a `$el`), and the variable to assign the root Vue instance to.

 For example: